Pope in Morocco says physical barriers won't solve migration issue

 Francis, who has made defense of migrants and refugees a key part of his preaching, said he was concerned about their “frequently grim fate” and receiving countries must acknowledge that migrants are forced to leave their homes because of poverty and political upheaval.

 From the airport to the city center, Francis, 82, was driven in a white popemobile on a drizzly day as the 55-year-old king rode beside him standing in a separate vehicle, a vintage black 1969 open-top Mercedes 600 Pullman.

-At one point, a man rushed towards the king’s car but was stopped by guards as the motorcade continued along the street lined with bystanders.
+At one point, a man rushed towards the king’s car but was stopped and detained by guards as the motorcade continued along the street lined with bystanders.
+Police said he was a 17-year-old Moroccan who wanted to seek help from the king for his sick parents.

-After the arrival ceremony Francis and the king were visiting an institute the monarch founded in 2015 for the training of imams and male and female preachers of Islam.
+After the arrival ceremony Francis and the king visited an institute the monarch founded in 2015 for the training of imams and male and female preachers of Islam.

 Morocco, which is nearly 100 percent Muslim, has marketed itself as an oasis of religious tolerance in a region torn by militancy.
 It has offered training to Muslim preachers from Africa and Europe on what it describes as moderate Islam.

-Francis, making the first papal visit to Morocco in 34 years, praised the monarch for providing “sound training to combat all forms of extremism, which so often lead to violence and terrorism, and which, in any event, constitute an offense against religion and against God himself”.
+Francis, making the first papal visit to Morocco in 34 years, praised the monarch for providing “sound training to combat all forms of extremism, which so often lead to violence and terrorism, and which, in any event, constitute an offence against religion and against God himself”.

 The king said learning was the only way to combat religious extremism.
 “To tackle radicalism, the solution is neither military no financial; that solution has but one name: education,” the king said.
 “What all terrorists have in common is not religion, but rather ignorance of religion.”